Healthcare Support & Healthcare Administration job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-05

 Mid-Career Candidates

-Biggest mistake: Using a generic office-manager resume that hides healthcare metrics, regulated workflow experience, and EHR depth.
+Biggest mistake: Using a generic office-manager resume when healthcare employers are screening for clinical workflow fluency and patient-service credibility.

 Career Switchers